- US Online Poker

-We also learned that means live dealer games are coming to online casinos in Michigan and Pennsylvania.
+We also learned that means casino games with live streamed dealers are coming to online casinos in Michigan and Pennsylvania.

 PointsBet only announced its online casino plans last week.
 It has, until now, operated only in the sports betting space in the US.
 The New Jersey casino is a partnership with Twin River Worldwide Holdings, which is acquiring Bally’s Atlantic City.

 PointsBet can’t launch the new product until that casino purchase goes through, however.
 It expects to be live in Michigan before then, in partnership with the Lac Vieux Desert Band of Lake Superior Chippewa Indians.

 “We are thrilled to partner with Evolution Gaming to launch Live Casino technology in US jurisdictions, where we plan to offer our proprietary online casino platform,” said Seth Young, Chief Innovation Officer at PointsBet.
 “The addition of Evolution Live Casino extends the appeal of PointsBet’s premium product in the rapidly growing US market.”

 Live dealer games use video streaming technology to provide online casino players an experience similar to what they’d find in a brick-and-mortar casino.
 Evolution effectively holds a monopoly on such games in the US.
 It acquired its only US competitor, Ezugi, in January 2019.